m2osw/snaplogger/README.md

     id=123
     material=cheese
     ...

+The implementation of the field variable allows for fields that are managed by the `message` object.
+The means some fields are available to you even when you don't define them as fields.
+These are:

+* `_message` -- the raw message
+* `_timestamp` -- the time when the `message` object was created
+* `_severity` -- the severity of the message
+* `_filename` -- the file in which the message was created
+* `_function_name` -- the function in which the message was created
+* `_line` -- the line number on which the message was created

+These parameters are the same as the ones found in the `message` object.

 **WARNING:** All fields are ignored when comparing two messages to know whether they repeat.
 This makes for a slightly faster test and allows us